-- The Complaint Resolution Team includes the Intake Team and the Early Resolution Team and has responsibility for handling enquiries, receiving and assessing complaints, and undertaking the early resolution of complaints, where appropriate, through informal investigations. - The Major Own Motion Investigations Team undertakes own motion investigations and other strategies aimed at improving public administration. - The Reviews Team reviews certain child deaths and family and domestic violence fatalities, identifies patterns and trends arising from these reviews, and makes recommendations to relevant public authorities to prevent or reduce these deaths. - The Investigations Team handles the investigation of complaints. - The Aboriginal Engagement and Collaboration Team provides expert advice and support to each of the Ombudsman's functions including continuing to promote high levels of awareness and accessibility for Aboriginal Western Australians to the Office. - The Monitoring Team undertakes inspections of telecommunications interception records. - The Energy and Water Team has responsibility for handling enquiries and receiving, investigating and resolving complaints about electricity, gas and water providers. - The Corporate Governance and Business Services and Information Technology Services Teams support the Office in providing corporate communications, governance, business services, internal audit and integrity of corporate services. - The Executive Services and Children and Youth Teams are responsible for strategic research, policy and projects, national and international relations, strategic and corporate communications, executive services and services for children and youth.
+- The Complaint Resolution Team includes the Intake Team and the Early Resolution Team and has responsibility for handling enquiries, receiving and assessing complaints, and undertaking the early resolution of complaints, where appropriate, through informal investigations. - The Major Own Motion Investigations Team undertakes own motion investigations and other strategies aimed at improving public administration. - The Reviews Team reviews certain child deaths and family and domestic violence fatalities, identifies patterns and trends arising from these reviews, and makes recommendations to relevant public authorities to prevent or reduce these deaths. - The Investigations Team handles the investigation of complaints. - The Aboriginal Engagement and Collaboration Team provides expert advice and support to each of the Ombudsman's functions including continuing to promote high levels of awareness and accessibility for Aboriginal Western Australians to the Office. - The Monitoring Team undertakes inspections of telecommunications interception records of the WA Police Force and the Corruption and Crime Commission, and keeps under scrutiny the exercise of powers by the WA Police Force to ascertain the extent of their compliance with unlawful consorting and criminal insignia legislation. - The Energy and Water Team has responsibility for handling enquiries and receiving, investigating and resolving complaints about electricity, gas and water providers. - The Corporate Governance and Business Services and Information Technology Services Teams support the Office in providing corporate communications, governance, business services, internal audit and integrity of corporate services. - The Office of the Ombudsman and President is responsible for national and international relations, executive services to the Ombudsman and corporate communications, and the Children and Youth Team is responsible for services for children and youth. - The Executive Services Team is responsible for strategic research, policy and projects, community outreach and engagement programs and publications.